 I always thought I would grow up to be a writer (or a lawyer, but like, that's a lot of school).
 I have always loved storytelling and not just the art of the story, but of capturing and crafting a mood.
 Elevating the ordinary and celebrating the extraordinary.
 Honoring every emotion and letting it hold space.

-I would also like to thank film director Sam Fischer, who plucked me out of his art department that summer to do set stills for his feature.
+It was just a fun hobby for me until the summer I was working in the art department for a local feature.
+The director saw something I didn't quite see in myself, and asked if I would like to do set stills.
 I bought my first camera for that project.
 Then people started actually paying me.
 To do something I genuinely loved.
 It was wild.
 I still don't believe I get to have so much fun at work.

 There are many, many more people along the past decade to thank, for all the little and big ways they've helped me grow and find a true place - a cozy, inspiring home that just happens to be nested within a business.
 I love - love - what I do and the amazing people I get to do it with.
 I am so excited to meet more of you!